 Although benzodiazepines have a lower potential for abuse than other controlled substances, they are subject to illegal and recreational use.
 Individuals may seek out benzos for their sedating effects, or combine benzodiazepines with other drugs, including alcohol.
 Benzodiazepines can lead to physical and psychological dependence.

 Under Colorado law, the unauthorized use of a schedule IV controlled substance, including benzodiazepines, is a level 2 drug misdemeanor.
-Under CRS 18-18-404, the penalties for the use of benzodiazepines without a prescription include a fine of up to $750.
+Under CRS 18-18-404, before March 1, 2020, the penalties for the use of benzodiazepines without a prescription include a fine of up to $750 and up to 12 months in jail.
 However, if it is your first drug offense, you may be eligible for a diversion program to have your charges dismissed if you successfully complete a drug education and treatment program.

 Under Colorado law, the unlawful sale or possession for sale of a schedule IV controlled substance, including most benzodiazepines, can be charged as a misdemeanor or a felony.
 Under CRS 18-18-405, the penalties for sale or distribution of benzodiazepines depends on the amount of benzodiazepines and any material, compound or mixture involved.

 Amount of Benzodiazepines

 2 to 4 Years

 It is also a level 2 drug felony to sell, dispense, or distribute any benzodiazepines to a minor who is at least two years younger than you.

 Distribution or transfer of not more than 4 grams of a schedule IV controlled substance, including benzodiazepines without seeking payment or other remuneration is a level 1 drug misdemeanor.
 Penalties for a level 1 drug misdemeanor include from 6 to 18 months in prison and a fine of up to $5,000.